 International Women's Day 2020

-We would run out of space long before we could ever fully chronicle the extraordinary achievements and contributions of women in the fields of science and education, to UC Davis, and to the Coastal and Marine Sciences Institution.
+We would run out of space long before we could ever fully chronicle the extraordinary achievements and contributions of women in the fields of science and education, to UC Davis, and to the Coastal and Marine Sciences Institute.
 But we're still going to try.
 In honor of International Women's Day, we'd like to introduce a sampling of the many amazing female faculty, students, and staff who are making a difference, each in her own unique, wonderful, and fearless way.

 Professor in the Department of Environmental Science and Policy at UC Davis and Associate Director of Research Initiatives at CMSI

 In her research, Dr. Marissa Baskett uses mathematical models to explore the drivers of adaptation and resilience to environmental change, including human-driven change, in marine systems and how management might affect that adaptive capacity.
 Example applications include marine reserve design and monitoring, approaches to reducing unintended consequences of captive breeding, and approaches to enhancing population and ecosystem persistence under climate change for systems such as coral reefs.

 International Women's Day and its importance to Marissa:

 "Occasions like International Women’s Day always cause me to reflect on how I have been able to have the amazing opportunities I’ve had thanks to all of the women who have broken barriers and paved the way for others to follow.
 And that reflection inevitably leads to reflection on the memory of two extraordinary leaders in marine science, Drs.
 Ruth Gates and Susan Williams.
 Both of these fearless women advanced our fundamental understanding of marine systems, passionately connected their science to serving the public and informing conservation management, and dedicated themselves to mentoring and supporting the next generation of scientists.
 Their enduring legacy will always serve as inspiration, and we miss them more than words can express."